b3llyfish/fate-of-byzantium/docs/steam.md

 * Populist factions no longer fight for the state faith, instead behaving like they do in other governments
 * Reworked Governor Efficiency score, high scores will be more difficult to achieve
 * Seljuk invasion event for pre-1178 starts, allowing Rum to pose an issue to Byzantium
+* Admin governments for Asia (if you do not have All Under Heaven)

 For the full change log please view the [url=https://github.com/b3llyfish/fate-of-byzantium/blob/main/README.md]README[/url] for this mod.